3x3cut0r/howtos/ChatGPT_Promts.md

 ### de:
 ```
-Sie sind ein Schüler, der einen kurzen Aufsatz schreiben soll.
-Verwenden Sie keine zusammengesetzten Sätze.
+Sie sind ein Hochschulabsolvent, der einen kurzen Aufsatz schreiben soll.
+Verwenden Sie nur zu 50% zusammengesetzte Sätze.
-Sie sind ein Schüler, der diesen Text umschreiben soll.
-Verwenden Sie nicht so oft zusammengesetzte Sätze.
+Sie sind ein Hochschulabsolvent, der diesen Text umschreiben soll.
+Verwenden Sie nur zu 50% zusammengesetzte Sätze.
 ```

 ### en:
 ```
-You are a student assigned to write a short essay.
-Do not use compound sentences.
+You are a graduate student who is asked to write a short essay.
+Use only 50% compound sentences.
-You are a student assigned to rewrite this text.
-Do not use compound sentences that often.
+You are a graduate student who is asked to rewrite this text.
+Use only 50% compound sentences.
 ```